 Chiropractic BioPhysics (CBP) is not only completely safe, with no risks nor negative side effects, it has proven short and long-term outcomes.
 Spinal structural change through the CBP protocol is a fraction of the cost of surgery.
-The results improve functioning of the entire body, deliver more energy, put an end to chronic pain, and the give you the ability to do things that people thought were a thing of the past.
-This is because a spinal structural problem is usually the underlying cause of most back pain, neck pain, and chronic headaches/migraines, which compromise people’s abilities to live the lives they want and deserve.
+The results improve the functioning of the entire body, deliver more energy, put an end to chronic pain, and give you the ability to do things that people thought were a thing of the past.
+This is because a spinal structural problem is usually the underlying cause of most back pain & neck pain, and chronic headaches or migraines, which compromise people’s abilities to live the lives they want and deserve.

 Imagine if there were a method to naturally correct your spinal structure and posture, with no braces and no surgery, positively impacting the way you look, feel, function and age.
 That’s what the Chiropractic BioPhysics protocol delivers!

 The very first question is, do you have a “Posture Problem?”
 For starters, take a picture of yourself from front to back and from the side.
 Do your landmarks line up and are they perpendicular to the floor?
 If you want to step it up just a notch, there’s a great free app available that you can check yourself and your family members.
 It’s much more scientific than just eyeballing it.
 It’s called “Posture Screen Remote”.
 If you would like us to assess your posture for free, go to the Apple store and download the app, send the results to us, and we will give you the full analysis.